about us

 The Oklahoma Swing Syndicate is run entirely by volunteers who love to dance.
 From the elected board of directors to everyone who puts up a chair at the end of an evening, our organization is successful due to the time and talents shared by our members.

-If you are enjoying dancing with us and would like to get more involved in helping to keep things running smoothly, we want to hear from you!
-Our volunteer team enjoys great incentives like free admission to dances and special events, t-shirts, and sometimes dinner!
+If you enjoy dancing with us and would like to get more involved, we want to hear from you!
+Our volunteer team enjoys great perks like free admission to dances and special events.

 We need YOU!
-Keep TOSS Swinging!
-Please contact us at ritar@live.com
+Keep TOSS swinging!
+If you are interested in volunteering, please contact us at oklahomaswingsyndicate@gmail.com.

 Timeless Music